MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-Exam1-Review.md

     What type of variable (categorical or quantitative) is the variable you identified?
 \vspace{0.3in}

 b.
+Parameter of Interest:
+\vspace{0.5in}

+c.
+Null Hypothesis:

+    Notation:
+\vspace{0.3in}

+    Words:
+\vspace{0.5in}

+d.
+Alternative Hypothesis:

+    Notation:
+\vspace{0.3in}

+    Words:
+\vspace{0.5in}

+e.
 Use the R script file to get the counts for each level of the variable.
 Fill in the following table with the variable name, levels of the variable, and counts using the values from the R output.

 \begingroup
 \setlength{\tabcolsep}{14pt}